flemay/3musketeers/docs/docs/patterns.md

 Make calls Compose which then calls another Make target inside a Docker container.
 This pattern requires the Docker image to have Make installed.

 ::: tip
-Solutions about what to do if your image does not contain Make can be found [here][linkDocker].
+There are [ways][linkDocker] to add Make to your Docker image if it does not have it.
 :::

 ```yaml